dogshoes/gotenna-notes/README.md

 ### PAP Command

 Set the PA Power (PAP).
 Not sure what this is, or whether it's a great idea to change it.
 However, changing it doesn't seem to change the "selected pap" value that appears in the periodic event.
+The largest PAP that can be entered is 255.
+Larger values will be truncated to 255.

 ```
 [364773] goTenna> pap 2